mdhvsk/slay-school-writing/README.md

 * Next.js
 * Typescript
 * Supabase
-* Tailwind
+* Tailwind CSS
 * Vercel

 ## Design Choices

-1. **NextJS with Vercel**: Simplifies building server-rendered React applications while Vercel provides a seamless deployment platform optimized for Next.js projects.
+1. **Next.js with Vercel**: Simplifies building server-rendered React applications while Vercel provides a seamless deployment platform optimized for Next.js projects.
 2. **Supabase as Backend**: Selected for its simplicity in setup, cost-effectiveness, and powerful features such as Auth and Postgres Database,
 3. **Tailwind CSS**: Utilized Tailwind to ensure a rapid and flexible UI development.